SADC MCS Coordination Centre (MCSCC)

 Improving cooperation, information and intelligence sharing

-In 2020, with the development of the Southern African Development Community (SADC) Monitoring, Control and Surveillance Coordination Centre (MCSCC), it was formally decided to integrate FISH-i Africa into the MCSCC.
+In 2020, with the planned development of the Southern African Development Community (SADC) Monitoring, Control and Surveillance Coordination Centre (MCSCC), it was formally decided to integrate FISH-i Africa into the MCSCC.
 This expands the coastal States involved to include South Africa, Namibia, Angola, and Democratic Republic of Congo.
-While the formal establishment of the MCSCC is pending (two thirds of the SADC Member States are required to sign the Charter for it to enter into force, a goal which is near realisation), nonetheless MCSCC operations have begun, with continued technical support from SIF and TMT.

 TMT's Technical Role

-TMT’s technical role is to provide the intelligence and analytical support that enables the Member States to detect and take action against illegal fishing in their waters and ports.
-Our work wincludes identification and tracking of fishing vessels, analysis of vessel movement patterns in the region, analysis of fishing fleets and ownership structures, investigation of crimes associated with illegal fishing, and support to Task Force processes and activities.
+TMT’s technical role is to assist the MCSCC in the provision of the intelligence and analytical support that enables the Member States to detect and take action against illegal fishing in their waters and ports.
+Our work includes providing training to MCSCC staff, the identification and tracking of fishing vessels, analysis of fishing fleets and ownership structures, investigation of associated crimes associated with illegal fishing, supporting key functions including the development of a regional register of authorised fishing vessels, and broader support to MCSCC processes and activities.

 How does it work?